 4. Areas For Attention

-Having these insights is invaluable for highlighting areas for attention.
+Having relevant insights is invaluable for highlighting areas for attention.

 Customer journey mapping is founded on real customer data.
 Data which can be used to validate or create customer journey maps and establish how long each stage of a cycle takes to complete.